-A proof of address in Hong Kong is a document which shows that your name is associated with a real Hong Kong address.
+Proof of address in Hong Kong is a document that shows that your name is associated with a real Hong Kong address.

 This is meant to verify that you truly are a resident of Hong Kong.
 But what classifies as a proof of address?

 What constitutes proof of address in Hong Kong?